-The Rota blue damselfly is a small, blue-colored stream-obligate damselfly in the family Coenagrionidae endemic to the island of Rota where it is only known from Okgok Stream, a perennial stream, in the southern part of the island.
-Okgok Stream occurs in a forested area known as Talakhaya that encompasses all the available stream habitat on Rota.
-The presence of several dry stream beds and intermittent streams located to the east of Okgok Stream suggests that the range of the damselfly may have been historically larger (USFWS 2020s, entire).
+The Rota blue damselfly is a small, blue-colored stream-obligate damselfly in the family Coenagrionidae endemic to the island of Rota where it was originally known only to persist in the Okgok Stream in the Talakhaya Watershed.
+However, the damselfly has recently been observed in a nearby ephemeral stream in the same watershed.
+The Talakhaya Watershed is a predominantly forested area in the southern part of the island that encompasses all the available stream habitat on Rota.
+The presence of several dry stream beds and intermittent streams in the Talakhaya Watershed suggests that the range of the damselfly may have been historically larger (USFWS 2023s, p.
+27).